everactive/network-manager/docs/configure-wifi-connections.md

 # Configure WiFi Connections

 This section explains how to establish a WiFi connection.
-It covers creating and modyfying connections as well as connecting directly.
+It covers creating and modyfying connections as well as directly connecting.

-## Connect directly without creating a connection
+## Establish an Implicit Connection

+This section will show how to directly connect to a WiFi network without explicitly creating a connection prior to that.
+Note that connecting directly will create an implicit connection.
+The naming of such will follow "SSID N" pattern, where N is a number.

 First, determine the name of the WiFi interface: